PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/taxes-listing.md

 - **Use ecotax** - toggle switch button, controling the ecotaxes availability.
 Enabling the ecotaxes, creates additional field in Pricing area in Product Page editing.
 By default, the ecotaxes are disabled.
 - **Ecotax** - if _Use ecotax_ is enabled, this _Ecotax_ dropdown field appears.
 There can be certain ecotax and range set from the dropdown.
 This field becomes mandatory.
 - **Save** - CTA button saving the Tax configuration

+## Multistores compatibility

+Multistores are not affected separately, while managing the Tax properties in Tax listings.
+It means, that customizing Tax for one country will affect all the Taxes for other shop groups and multistores.

+But the Tax Options table works differently - the settings can be saved separately for different multistores and shop groups.